maachang/msful/README.md

 - commands help.

 ```
-msful help
+ $ msful help
 ```

 ```
  msful [cmd]
   [cmd]
     project: Create a template for the new project.
+    project [name]: Expand the project structure under the project name folder.
     help:    Display help information.
     [Number] Set the server bind port number.
     console: At the console, run JS on line.
     console [file]: Run the specified file on the console.
 ```

 ### console